pmahnke/mahnke-cocktails/recipe/oaxaca_old_fashioned.md

 - Glassware:
   - Low Ball
   - Large Ice Cube
-- Garnish: Expressed grapefruit oil and peel
+- Garnish: Expressed grapefruit oil and grapefruit twist
 - Special Prep:
   - Blend cocktail with a stick blender in the shaking tin.
   - Pour cocktail into glass.